-OK Geometry imports and displays many elements from constructions made with various dynamic geometry software (GeoGebra, Cinderella, Cabri, Sketchometry, C.a.R., JGEX).
+OK Geometry imports and displays many elements from constructions created with different dynamic geometry software (GeoGebra, Cinderella, Cabri, Cabri Express, Sketchometry, C.a.R., JGEX).
 When analysing geometric constructions OK Geometry considers:

-- all displayed labelled points; - all displayed lines, circles, and other objects; - all lines (displayed or not) passing through any two displayed labelled points; - all circles (displayed or not) passing through any three displayed labelled points; - all conics (displayed or not) passing through any five displayed labelled points; - specific objects (displayed or not).
+- all displayed labelled points; - all displayed lines, circles, and other objects; - all lines (displayed or not) passing through any two displayed labelled points; - all circles (displayed or not) passing through any three displayed labelled points; - all conics (displayed or not) passing through any five displayed labelled points; - specific objects (displayed or not) .